 - 1 cup assorted veggies (string beans, onions, celery, and red-yellow peppers)

 - 1/2 cup assorted root veggies (carrots and yams/beets, skip if high in kapha)

 - 1 cup mixed baby greens (spinach, kale, and chard)

 - 2–4 tsp Ayurvedic spice mix (cumin, coriander, cinnamon, turmeric, black pepper, clove)

 - 1–2 cups veggie stock (preferably home-made veggie stock)

 - 1 cup water

-Add 1 cup of veggie stock and simmer with a covered lid for about 15–20 mins.
-Once the veggies look translucent and mushy add the chopped greens and extra veggie stock and simmer again for about 10 mins.
+- Add 1 cup of veggie stock and simmer with a covered lid for about 15–20 mins.
+Once the veggies look translucent and mushy, add the chopped greens and extra veggie stock and let it simmer again for about 10 mins.

-According to Ayurveda, kapha dosha is balanced by eating freshly made warm and well spiced foods which is heating to the body.
-Warm and heat producing spices thin out the mucous formation by regulating the moisture level in our bodies.
+According to Ayurveda, kapha dosha is balanced by eating freshly made warm and well spiced foods, which heat the body.
+The spices that produce heat thin out the mucous formation by regulating the moisture level in our bodies.

-We are in 2015, it’s a shiny new year and the holidays are now behind us.
-It’s time to look ahead and re-discover our inner stillness, our inner-Self.
+It’s a shiny new year and the holidays are now behind us.
+It’s time to look ahead and re-discover our inner stillness, our inner self.